-During elementary school, I remember my sense of intrigue when, at a certain time of the year, finger-sized brown cylinders mysteriously appeared all over the surface of the sports field grass.
+During elementary school, I remember my sense of intrigue when every year, finger-sized brown cylinders mysteriously appeared all over the surface of the sports field grass.
 I imagined that they were the droppings of some nocturnal animal.
-Eventually I learned that they were plugs of dirt, the product of a core aerator, a machine with hollow tines or prongs that removes small cores from the soil.
+Eventually I learned that they were plugs of dirt produced by a core aerator, a machine with hollow tines or prongs that removes small cores from the soil.

 I have also since learned that aeration is essential to maintaining a healthy lawn and garden.
 It allows roots and soil microorganisms to access a new supply of oxygen, while at the same time relieving compaction and promoting good humus formation and water absorption.

 Unlike a lawn, a garden cannot be aerated while the plants are in the soil.
 Aeration in a garden involves turning the soil, which can be achieved a number of ways.

 It is important that soil conditions be appropriate for aeration, which means moderately moist soil that crumbles in your hand when squeezed.
 If the soil forms one solid chunk when squeezed, it is still too wet and you must wait until it dries further.
 If it feels rock-solid or crumbles to dust, it is too dry.
 In that case, water well and then wait until it is moderately moist.
 Soil temperatures should also be moderate.

 Soil conditions are ideal in the fall.
 This is the best time to mix in fertilizers and soil amendments, which will help the soil retain its structure.
 If your garden is well-maintained, it will not require tilling on a yearly basis; a thorough hoeing to 2-3 inches deep will suffice.